-4-digit fund codes specify funding sources for an appropriation.
-Each fund code is classified as one of four types: UGF, DGF, DGF, Other, or Federal.

-Unrestricted General Fund (UGF)

-Designated General Fund (DGF)

-Other

-Federal (Fed) Money the legislature has limited Money received from the Money with no statutory restri for a specific purpose. discretion over.
-Includes "duplicated" federal government. on its use. funds such as interagency receipts where one state agency pays
+4-digit fund codes specify funding sou 4-digit fund codes specify funding sources for an appropriation.
+Each fund code is classified as one of four types: UGF, DGF, Other, or Federal.
+Unrestricted General Fund (UGF) Designated General Fund (DGF) Other Federal (Fed) Money with no statutory restrictions on its use.
+Money designated by the legislature for a specific purpose.
+Money the legislature has limited discretion over.
+Includes "duplicated" funds such as interagency receipts where one state agency pays another.
+Money received from the federal government.